ajlin11/SE_Project_Phase_TeamA5/System_Requirements.md

 The system uses a PostgreSQL database with the following main tables:

-- Users: Stores general user information (id, email, password, role etc)
+- User: Stores general user information (id, email, password, role)
-- Students: Stores student-specific data (skills, availability etc)
+- Student: Stores student-specific data and links to User
-- Employers: Stores company information
+- Employer: Stores company information and links to User
-- Jobs: Contains job postings (title, description, schedule)
+- Job: Contains job postings (title, description, schedule, employer_id)
-- Applications: Links students to jobs and tracks application status
+- Application: Links students to jobs and tracks application status
-- Messages: Stores communication between users
+- Message: Stores communication between users
-- Interviews: Stores interview details and meeting links
+- Interview: Stores interview details and meeting links
+- Availability: Stores student availability (day, time slots)

 Relationships:
-- A user can be a student or employer
+- A User can have a role: student, employer or admin
+- A Student is linked to one User
+- An Employer is linked to one User
-- A student can apply to multiple jobs
+- A Student can apply to multiple Jobs
-- Each job belongs to one employer
+- Each Job belongs to one Employer
-- Each application links one student to one job
+- Each Application links one Student to one Job
-- Messages are exchanged between users
+- Messages are exchanged between Users
+- Each Interview is linked to an Application
+- Availability is linked to a Student

 Constraints:
 - Email must be unique